 During an initial acupuncture treatment, the licensed acupuncturist will ask you about your chief complaint, as well as your health history and general health.
 The acupuncture is performed on a massage table, and you will usually remain fully-dressed; make sure your clothing will allow access to your legs to above the knee and your arms to your elbows.
 Most patients feel very little needle sensation, though other sensations are often experienced– most of which patients experience as pleasant and interesting.
 You will typically be left to rest with the needles in for 15-25 minutes.
 Other modalities, including bodywork, moxibustion, cupping, etc., may be used as well, and you can also be evaluated for herbal treatment during the same session.
 You should leave feeling relaxed and energized, although some patients report some fatigue after their first session.

-Group acupuncture is performed in our Great Room with several other patients present.
+Group acupuncture is performed in a larger space with several other patients present.
 The interview and treatment are abbreviated, but the treatments are still very effective.
 Points on the head, arms and legs below the elbows and knees, and hands and feet are employed, so clothes can remain on and in-place.

 Shiatsu treatments begin with a brief interview about goals and symptoms, followed by a diagnosis made with abdominal palpation.
 The bodywork is performed on a massage table or on a cushioned mat on the floor.
 Patients should wear stretchy, soft, comfortable clothing, like sweats or yoga clothes, which fully cover them, including clean socks.

 None of these treatments are expected to fully resolve your problem during one session, though we aim to have you feel better each time.
 Your prognosis and treatment plan will vary by what issue you’re trying to address, how severe it is, how long you’ve had it, and your age and general health.

 Make your appointment for your first Chinese medicine session at CLINIC Alternative Medicines; our price list is here.
 Before your first appointment with Jen., please fill out her online Acupuncture Health History form.
 Emma will have paperwork for you when you arrive.